JetBrains/lets-plot-docs/source/python/pages/sampling.rst

 Value ``'none'`` will disable any sampling for the given layer.

-There are several sampling methods implemented in Lets-Plot.
+There are several sampling methods implemented in *Lets-Plot*.
 The sampling methods can be chained together using the ``+`` operator.

 Sampling Methods